 Calculate how much energy your own refrigerator uses

 Remember that yellow Energy Saver sticker we mentioned above?
-If you want to know how much electricity your refrigerator uses (or at least is supposed to use), take the estimated yearly electricity use in kWh – this is probably your best bet for an accurate number.
-Simply multiply this number by the average electricity rate in your area to get an estimate of how much you spend to power your refrigerator each year.
+If you want to know how much power your refrigerator uses (or at least is supposed to use), take the estimated yearly electricity use in kWh – which is probably your best bet for an accurate number.
+Simply multiply this number by the average electricity rate in your area to estimate how much you spend to power your refrigerator each year.
 For an estimated monthly cost, divide the estimated yearly cost by 12.

 How many solar panels does it take to run a refrigerator?

-Average fridges use between 300 and 800 watts of electricity to stay powered.
+The average refrigerator runs on between 300 and 800 watts of electricity.
 On average, solar panels are rated at around 350 W, meaning you’ll need between one and three panels to power most refrigerators.
-Keep in mind, refrigerators don’t always use that much electricity, but to power them when they are consuming the most energy, you’ll need to design a solar system that can handle the higher usage times.
+Remember, refrigerators sometimes use less energy than that.
+Still, to power them when they consume the most energy (like when you keep the fridge door open longer), you’ll need to design a solar system that can handle the higher power usage times.

 How much electricity does a home use?

-On average, American homes use 10,715 kWh of electricity per year, which is about 893 kWh of electricity per month.
-Looking at just refrigerators with an average running power rating of 167 W, you can expect your refrigerator to be responsible for roughly 18 to 20 percent of your electricity use.
-Of course, this will vary by season, region, and more.
+On average, American homes use 10,715 kWh of electricity per year – about 893 kWh of power consumption per month.
+Looking at refrigerators with an average running power rating of 167 W, you can expect your refrigerator to be responsible for roughly 18 to 20 percent of your electricity use.
+Of course, this will vary by season, region, type of refrigerator, and more.